helabahria/trial-repo/README.md

 ## Getting Started

-To run SaTT API webservice Provider you will need `NodeJS 12.0+` and `npm` Package manager
+To run SaTT API webservice Provider you will need `NodeJS 12.0+` and `npm` Package manager.

 ### Prerequisites

 * MongoDB database connection
-  1. Install the driver as a dependency
+  1. Install the driver as a dependency:
      ```sh
       npm install mongodb
      ```